lekhrajdinkar/solution-engineer/01_aws/04_network/01_ASG.md

   - Configure `user data` for automation, during instance initialization.

 - **Launch Configurations**
-  - Immutable - replace entire template if changes needed.
+  - **Immutable** - replace entire template if changes needed :dart:
+    - It is not possible to modify a launch configuration once it is created.
+    - Dont get confuse with LT
   - simpler but less flexible -  does not multiple instance types like od, spot, etc

 ### scenario-1(tenancy) :dart: